Student accommodation in Kajaani

 Also, it may be that there will be no electricity unless separately agreed at the beginning of the stay.

 Note also that there are no bed sheets, towels or kitchenware available but these have to be arranged by the students themselves.
-In Kaikukatu and Lohtajankatu there is also no mattress available.
+In some of the apartments in Kaikukatu and Lohtajankatu there is also no mattress available so check the furniture from the housing company before your arrival.
 A blanket and pillow set can be bought from the Student Union KAMO on arrival.
 Please note that the set must be ordered in advance!
 The price of the blanket and pillow set is 25 euros.